Strandberg Boden Fusion NX 6 Amber Yellow vs Music Man Stephen Egerton Stingray

 Playability Comparison

-Let's now compare the playability of both guitars.
-Bear in mind that the guitar will feel different depending on your hand size and play style.
-That's why you should always test a guitar before buying it.
-But if you can't or want a second opinion on it, we can still take a look at each of the important measurements of the guitar for you.
-This way, we can predict how easy a guitar is to play, or how different it will feel compared to the other.
+Let's now compare their playability.
+Bear in mind that the instrument will feel different depending on your hand size and play style.
+That's why you should always test before buying.
+But if you can't or want a second opinion on it, we can still take a look at each of the important measurements of the instrument for you.
+This way, we can predict how easy a guitar might be to play, or how different it will feel compared to the other.

-Remember that, even though the difference might seem small, every inch counts when we're comparing guitars.
+Remember that, even though the difference might seem small, every inch counts when it comes to feeling of the instrument in your hands.
 Any variation can completely change how comfortable a guitar feels in your hands.

 Strandberg Boden Fusion NX 6 Amber Yellow Nut Width